plone/volto/docs/source/upgrade-guide/index.md

 ### Move `theme.js` import to top of the client code

-This is not an strict breaking change, but it's worth to mention it as might be important and kept in mind, specially if you are perusing inline CSS imports in your code, it might change your CSS cascade apply order.
-If you are using the theme approach adding `custom.overrides`/`custom.less` files, you are good to go, since they are applied in the same batch.
+This is not a strict breaking change, but it's worth mentioning it as it might be important to keep in mind, especially if you are using inline CSS imports in your code, it might change your CSS cascade apply order.
+However, if you use the theme approach adding `custom.overrides`/`custom.less` files, you are good to go since they are applied in the same batch.

 ## Upgrading to Volto 13.x.x